rmcanany/SolidEdgeHousekeeper/quick_start_guide.md

 There are lots (and lots) of ways to select files.
 To keep it simple we'll only mention two.
 To select a single folder, click ![Folder](Resources/icons8_Folder_16.png).
 To select a folder and sub folders, click ![Folders](Resources/icons8_folder_tree_16.png).
 To clear the list, click ![Remove All](Resources/icons8_trash_16.png).

-When processing is complete, if any errors are found, Housekeeper will open the a log file showing each error and the file in which it occurred.
+When processing is complete, if any errors are found, a log file will open showing each error and the file in which it occurred.

 You can interrupt the program before it finishes.
 While processing, the Cancel button changes to a Stop button.
 Just click that to halt execution.
 It may take several seconds to register the request.
 It doesn't hurt to click it a couple of times.